abeseler/DbDeploy/README.md

 - `Deploy__ConnectionString`: The connection string to use.
 - `Deploy__ConnectionAttempts`: The number of initial connection attempts.
 Default is 10.
 - `Deploy__ConnectionRetryDelaySeconds`: The delay between connection attempts in seconds.
 Default is 5 seconds.
+- `Deploy__ShutdownWaitSeconds`: The time to wait for the shutdown in seconds.
+Default is (0) no wait.
 - `Serilog__MinimumLevel__Default`: The log level to use.
 Possible values are `Verbose`, `Debug`, `Information`, `Warning`, `Error`, `Fatal`.
 Default is `Information`.

 To mount your migrations, you can mount a volume to `/app/Migrations`.